-Almost all of the University's endowments (96.1% of fair value) are invested in LTCAP, a unitized pool.
+Almost all of the University's endowments (98.0% of fair value) are invested in LTCAP, a unitized pool.
 The fair value of an LTCAP unit is set each month, representing the market value of investments of the LTCAP divided by the total number of units held.
 Each endowment account has an assigned book value (nominal amount of dollars contributed to the endowment) and an allocation of LTCAP units based on the number of dollars contributed and the unit value on the dates of contribution.

-In addition to endowments, LTCAP also includes \$198.8 million expendable funds that are invested for the long-term, including the University's supplemental retirement arrangement fund, and \$34.5 million of external funds of affiliated organizations and funds where the University is a beneficiary, representing historical arrangements.
+In addition to endowments, LTCAP also includes \$221.9 million expendable funds that are invested for the long-term, including the University's supplemental retirement arrangement fund, and \$38.6 million of external funds of affiliated organizations and funds where the University is a beneficiary, representing historical arrangements.

-The University, through the Business Board of Governing Council, is responsible for establishing the investment return objective and specifying the risk tolerance for LTCAP, which reflect the liability requirements and are reviewed on an annual basis.
+The University, through the Business Board of Governing Council, is responsible for establishing the investment return objective and specifying the risk tolerance for LTCAP, which reflect the liability requirements and are reviewed regularly.